sri-chalam/ai-tech-notes/articles/balancing-ai-speed-with-code-quality.md

 - **Ensure that performance, scalability, and security requirements are met**
 - **Verify code quality meets team standards**

-Developers should see AI as a force multiplier-amplifying their capabilities while they maintain responsibility for architecture, quality, and critical decisions.
+Developers should see AI as a force multiplier—amplifying their capabilities while they maintain responsibility for architecture, quality, and critical decisions.

 This shift demands a new approach: **mindful programming**.
-Drawing from the Buddhist practice of mindfulness-which emphasizes sustained, vigilant awareness applied to all activities-developers could bring the same quality of attention to AI-generated code.
+Drawing from the Buddhist practice of mindfulness—which emphasizes sustained, vigilant awareness applied to all activities—developers could bring the same quality of attention to AI-generated code.
 Rather than passively accepting outputs, this means actively questioning, verifying, and validating every suggestion.

-## 🧠 AI's Most Valuable Benefit: Quick Learning and Collaboration
+## 💡 AI's Most Valuable Benefit: Quick Learning and Collaboration

 One of the most valuable aspects of AI coding agents is the opportunity for **quick learning through collaboration**.
-Developers can engage in real-time dialogue-asking questions like "Is this code performant?", "Is this code unit test friendly?", or "What design alternatives should you consider, and what are their trade-offs?"-to rapidly understand trade-offs and improve their code before committing to an approach.
+Developers can engage in real-time dialogue—asking questions like "Is this code performant?", "Is this code unit test friendly?", or "What design alternatives should you consider, and what are their trade-offs?"—to rapidly understand trade-offs and improve their code before committing to an approach.

 When developers explicitly point out performance, design, or security concerns, agents can often offer multiple optimized alternatives.

-This creates a **collaborative feedback loop**-where AI accelerates creation and developers ensure correctness and excellence.
+This creates a **collaborative feedback loop**—where AI accelerates creation and developers ensure correctness and excellence.

 ## 🛠️ Key Principles of Thorough Verification